Ukrainian resistance in Russian-occupied Ukraine: 2023

-January–February
+January

+On 6 January, partisans blew up a railway line near Shchastia, Luhansk Oblast, which was mainly used to transport military equipment and stolen Ukrainian grain.

+On 8 January, the ISW reported that Ukrainian militants blew up a gas pipeline in Lutuhyne, Luhansk Oblast.
+The explosion left 13,000 subscribers without any gas supply.

-On 13 January a car bombing attempting to kill the collaborator in charge of the Russian occupation of Berdiansk, Alexei Kichigin, took place, though he survived.
+On 13 January, a car bombing attempting to kill the collaborator in charge of the Russian occupation of Berdiansk, Alexei Kichigin, took place, though he survived.
 On 16 January following a series of explosions, Ukrainian authorities announced that Kichigin had been killed in the strikes.

 On 24 January, local Russian collaborator Valentyna Mamai was targeted in a car bombing in the center of Berdiansk, and later hospitalized.

+February

 On 3 February, local Russian collaborator police officer in Enerhodar, and local head of Russian troops, Yevgeny Kuzmin was killed with an improvised explosive device (IED) while he was in his car.

+On 4 February, unknown suspects fatally shot Igor Mangushev in Kadiivka, Luhansk Oblast.
+Mangushev served as an officer in the Russian military and gained international attention when he called for "the death of as many Ukrainian soldiers as possible" while brandishing a skull, which according to him, belonged to a fallen Ukrainian soldier.

+On 8 February, Ukrainian partisans committed an arson attack against a railway control station on the outskirts of Yasenivskyi in the occupied portion of the Luhansk Oblast.

 March

 On 14 March, local Russian collaborator Ivan Tkach was killed in a car bombing in the center of Melitopol.

+On 19 March, Russian collaborator Serhii Moskalenko was killed in a car bombing in Skadovsk by Atesh partisans.
+Moskalenko had set up torture chambers in Kherson Oblast during the Russian occupation and had been appointed a "prison warden" by Russian authorities.

+On 19 March, there was an attempt to blow up a gas pipeline in the city of Simferopol, Crimea.
+The facility suffered minor damage.

+On 27 March, the car of Mikhail Moskvin, the Russian-appointed chief of police, was blown up in Mariupol, Donetsk Oblast.
+Moskvin survived.